abirrez/kiso-testing-python-uds/docs/configuration.rst

 - P2_CAN_Server (DEFAULT: 1)
 - P2_CAN_Client (DEFAULT: 1)
-- transportProtocol (DEFAULT: CAN) Currently CAN is the only supported transport protocol
+- transport_protocol (DEFAULT: CAN) Currently CAN is the only supported transport protocol

 CanTp
 -----
 These keywords are used to configure the CAN Transport Protocol Instance (ISO 14229):

-- addressingType (DEFAULT: NORMAL)
+- addressing_type (DEFAULT: NORMAL)
 - reqId (DEFAULT: 0x600) This is just a default ID used by the author
 - resId (DEFAULT: 0x650) This is just a default ID used by the author
 - N_SA (DEFAULT: 0xFF) This is currently NOT SUPPORTED